jeremyerwin/jeremyerwin.github.io/_posts/2018-05-24-gotta-catch-them-all.md

 One of the reasons I'm so focused on French patterns at the moment is that I own quite a few unpublished drafts from the French pattern magazine _La Mode Pratique_.
 The trouble is, I own the "wrong" issues.

 My first run of the magazine runs from July to December of 1892.
-Let me quote the pattern instructions from issue 30  (2 uillet 1892)
+Let me quote the pattern instructions from issue 30  (2 Juillet 1892)

 > Robe en voile vert amande, petite veste en gaze vert amande à rayures vert foncé (fig 5)